-The men in our writing class, PHOENIX graduates, PHOENIX volunteers, and OHSU nursing students wrote these pieces last fall.
-Some were created for PHOENIX posts for 2019 #GivingTuesday.
+The men in our writing class, PHOENIX graduates, PHOENIX volunteers, and OHSU nursing students wrote these pieces.
+The first was from a PHOENIX graduate reflecting on his experience of COVID-19 in prison.
+Other were created for PHOENIX posts for #GivingTuesday.
 All are from the heart.
 We hope you enjoy them!

 To me, PHOENIX Rising isn’t just two words shoved together to sound cool.
 I’ve found PHOENIX Rising to be a place where volunteers from the outside free world and guys on this side of the fence are able to come together twice a week and conversate and share opinions as equals, not by last name and SID numbers.

 PHOENIX Rising and everyone involved have helped me to realize that I have a voice, willing to be heard and not judged and criticized.
 We laugh, we giggle, we get serious.
 When I’m in class, I feel free.
 I feel welcome.
 I feel appreciated.
 I feel understood.

 To all the volunteers, Harry and Karen, Emily, Jeff, Peter, Dave, Cecil and Jean, as well as the rest of the fellas from this side of the fence, I say Thank You.

 A gathering of poets A gathering of friends When sharing our feelings we bleed from a pen.
 In Phoenix we see no color In Phoenix we teach one another In Phoenix we read with each other And always believe in each other.
 Together we meet Together we write Together we are a phoenix on the rise.
 Brendan Lord